soulflyer/electron-re-frame-example/README.md

 ## Use
 Fire it up.
 It says hello.
 Check out the [re-frame documentation](https://github.com/Day8/re-frame) for where to go next.
 Also check out how to use [re-frame-10x](https://github.com/Day8/re-frame-10x).

+The `master` branch just says hello.
+There is a little more code in the `call-api` branch, including bare bones event subs and views files for re-frame.
+It also shows re-frame-10x in action.

 ## License